We went to visit my daughter (sleep over)! We had some ground turkey that we had just bought, so, we figured we would bring it with us.

 A place to go, where you will see fish (millions of fish), waterfalls, ponds, ducks, huge sturgeon!!!!!
 You might even fall in love there, like I did!!!!!
 You should go!!!!!

 I love a Thanksgiving dinner, but it is a lot of work.
-I always roast a turkey, make stuffing, mash potatoes, candy sweet potatoes, I make a vegetable, my daughter typically makes homemade cranberry sauce and we have side goodies, (like black and green olives).
+I always roast a turkey, make stuffing, mash potatoes, candy sweet potatoes and a vegetable.
+My daughter typically makes homemade cranberry sauce and we have side goodies (like black and green olives).
 Afterwards, we always have pumpkin pie.
-Uhhhhhh, it’s 10:02 and…
+Uhhhhhh, it’s 10:02 and I…

-I don’t really want to write about this place….cuz…..I want to keep it all to my self, bwahahahahahahaha, (maniacal laughter)…..
+I don’t really want to write about this place….cuz…..I want to keep it all to myself, bwahahahahahahaha (maniacal laughter)…..
 Ok, you twisted my arm.
 I’ll tell you all that I know….
 A day came when my husband suggested, for fun, we should go camping.
-Well, after great thought, many discussions, (and a purchase or…
+Well, after great thought, many discussions (and a purchase or two),…

 I promised that I would post a frosting recipe, to go with the carrot cake recipe I recently posted.
 Well, here is the second of two recipes.
 This one will be for a frosting made with a plant based, dairy free, cream cheese frosting alternative.
 For those of you who would be happier with a…